DivyaGodayal/CoderChef-Kitchen/Adhoc/N-Sum-Problems/3Sum/README.md

 Use three loops to from all the triplets possible from the given array of numbers.
 The triplets whose sum is equal to zero are the triplets we need to record.

-Below is the code snippet for this appraoch:
+Below is the code snippet for this approach:

 ```python
 class Solution(object):